-The semivowel " $\mathbf{v}$ " is pronounced as in " $\mathbf{w}$ e" " $\mathbf{\tilde{n}}$ " is pronounced as in "canyon" The pure nasal " $\mathbf{\dot{n}}$ " and voiced nasal " $\mathbf{\dot{n}}$ " are pronounced as in "sung".
+The semivowel " \mathbf{v} " is pronounced as in " \mathbf{w} e" " $\mathbf{\tilde{n}}$ " is pronounced as in "canyon" The pure nasal " $\mathbf{\dot{m}}$ " and voiced nasal " $\mathbf{\dot{n}}$ " are pronounced as in "sung".

-As an aid to understanding, some of the longer Pāli terms have been hyphenated into the words from which they are compounded.
-This does not affect the pronunciation in any way.
-In order to not suggest unintended pauses in the flow of the recitation, for some chants we have omitted punctuation marks (commas, periods, colons and semicolons), although for rendering the meaning of the phrases accurately, they would sometimes be helpful.
-Indented line breaks indicate that a short breathing pause is inserted.
+As an aid to understanding, hyphens (-) have often been inserted in longer Pāli compounds, in order to indicate the separate words that make up the compound.
+This should not affect the pronunciation during recitation in any way.
+In order to not suggest unintended pauses in the flow of the recitation, punctuation marks (commas, periods, colons and semicolons) were removed for most chants.
+Line breaks within a sentence indicate that a short breathing pause is inserted, but indented line breaks indicate that recitation continues without a breathing pause.
+Elsewhere, breath marks () have been inserted in order to indicate breathing pauses.
 When reciting as a group, each participant is encouraged to recite as accurately, audibly, and continuously as within one's capabilities; ideally from the first chant to the last without interruption, gaps, or omissions.
+However, passages within brackets [...] serve as an introduction, and are recited only by the leader.
+Except for Pāli paritta and funeral chants, there is a pause after [...], before the rest of the group joins in.